JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 It is well known in literature that NeuralODE can be seen as a continuous version of ResNets.
 This is exactly what I was referring to when I noted that NeuralODE caused a shift in perspective for the machine learning community from discrete to continuous.
-We have always known that powerful techniques such as gradient optimization combined with discretized computation gives us the great inference engine that is "deep learning".
+We have always known that powerful techniques such as gradient-based optimization combined with discrete models gives us the great inference engine that is "standard deep learning".
 With the addition of NeuralODE, we can take a look at what happens when we take infinitely small steps in adjustment, effectively resulting in a differential equation.
 It is precisely this property of NeuralODE that allows it to approximate an "infinitely deep" model